| Indicator | This Period | Prior Year | YoY |

 -

-- Finance Business: ¥473.1B (YoY +21.5%), the largest growth driver, accumulating high-margin income centered on credit guarantee operations.
+- Finance Business: ¥473.1B (YoY +21.5%), the largest growth driver, accounting for about 46% of business profit, driven by expansion of credit guarantee balances.

 -